-For me, GG are ignoring every previous campaign or survey they have undertaken on behalf of their members.
-A Girls Attitudes survey revealed that three quarters of girls and young women said that anxiety about potentially experiencing sexual harassment negatively effects their lives – their words ‘potentially’.
-They acknowledged that the girls fear the possibility that something might happen but this gender identity policy has dismissed the fears expressed by GG’s young members.
+For me, Girlguiding are ignoring every previous campaign or survey they have undertaken on behalf of their members.
+A Girls’ Attitudes survey revealed that three quarters of girls and young women said that anxiety about potentially experiencing sexual harassment negatively affects their lives – their words ‘potentially’.
+They acknowledged that the girls fear the possibility that something might happen but this gender identity policy has dismissed the fears expressed by Girlguiding’s young members.

 As a leader I am not permitted to have my biologically male children room in with biologically female children on residential events.
 Why?
-If a 6/9/11/15 year old transfemale poses no threat to other members of their section why does GG consider my 6 year old biological Male child a threat to the same members?
+If a 6/9/11/15 year old transfemale poses no threat to other members of their section why does Girlguiding consider my 6-year-old biological male child a threat to the same members?

-GG prides itself on being inclusive, but it would appear this is only if you ‘feel like a woman’.
-Any child who feels they might be Male “might be better supported in an organisation available to all genders” – we are being asked to exclude a child based on their feelings!
+Girlguiding prides itself on being inclusive but it would appear this is only if you ‘feel like a woman’.
+Any child who feels they might be male “might be better supported in an organisation available to all genders” – We are being asked to exclude a child based on their feelings!

-As a guider there is just so much which has not been properly thought about, that if GG continues to press ahead with this policy as it stands, no review or consultation to ensure biological females are not being managed out because of their feeling of not fitting a gender stereotypes and we continue to be asked to withhold information about the presence of biological males on residential – thereby not allowing our parents to make an informed choice as to whether their own daughter should attend, I shall rescind my membership and that of my daughters.
+As a Guider there is just so much which has not been properly thought about.
+If Girlguiding continues to press ahead with this policy as it stands, with no review or consultation to ensure biological females are not being managed out because of their feeling of not fitting a gender stereotype, and we continue to be asked to withhold information about the presence of biological males on residentials, thereby not allowing parents to make an informed choice as to whether their own daughter should attend, I shall rescind my membership and that of my daughters.

 Ali Ceesay (Mother with children in Guiding).
-As a parent and adult it is our moral and legal responsibility to safeguard spaces for children to learn and thrive in.
-As #metoo has shown us, rape and sexual assaults are far from uncommon in schools, and other settings for young people.
-Whether it is peer abuse or predatory adults- we must teach our daughters that they are supported in setting boundaries and we will support them in consenting to who can and can not be in their spaces.
+As parents and adults, it is our moral and legal responsibility to safeguard spaces for children to learn and thrive in.
+As #metoo has shown us, rape and sexual assaults are far from uncommon in schools and other settings for young people.
+Whether it is peer abuse or predatory adults, we must teach our daughters that they are supported in setting boundaries and we will support them in consenting to who can and can not be in their spaces.

 This is a female space.
 Female trans identifying children are not excluded from it.

-It is ok for females to create female only spaces away from the constant pressures of mixed settings and societal power dynamics.
-We know girls thrive when allowed a single sex setting especially in activities usually dominated by boys.
+It is okay for females to create female-only spaces away from the constant pressures of mixed settings and societal power dynamics.
+We know girls thrive when allowed a single-sex setting, especially in activities usually dominated by boys.

-There are many similar mixed organizations for parents to chose from.
-It is important society has a range of organizations offering choice.
+There are many similar mixed organisations for parents to chose from.
+It is important society has a range of organisations offering choice.

-Many girls sadly have been affected by DV, and child sexual assault.
+Many girls sadly have been affected by domestic violence and child sexual assault.
 It is our responsibility to create spaces where they can feel safe.
-They are not transphobic, nor exclusionary but have every right to chose not to have male bodied people in their intimate spaces.
+They are not transphobic, nor exclusionary, but have every right to choose not to have male-bodied people in their intimate spaces.

 Maria Moseley (former member).
-I signed because guiding provided me with safety as I came to terms with my fathers death.
-Somewhere girls could talk about feelings without being mocked for being “girly” and “talking about mushy stuff”, and learn how to cope with life while widening my view of a world in a very small town.
+I signed because Guiding provided me with safety as I came to terms with my father’s death.
+Somewhere girls could talk about feelings without being mocked for being “girly” and “talking about mushy stuff”, and learn how to cope with life while widening my view of the world in a very small town.
 The presence of males changes that dynamic of openness and trust.
-I benefited, I want all girls and young women to have that small amount of time without male opinions.
+I benefited and I want all girls and young women to have that small amount of time without male opinions.

 Fiona McAllister.
 A very concerned member of the public who refuses to standby and leave a world where our granddaughters have to re-fight battles our own great-grandmothers won.

-Female only spaces are important, now more than ever.
+Female-only spaces are important, now more than ever.
 We are doing a great disservice to the young women growing up now if we do not help them speak out and ensure that their safe spaces are protected.
 If as adults we are silenced and patronised for trying to put boundaries in place, what hope do girls have in voicing their concerns?
-My daughter, age 7 is already well versed in gender stereotypes from school (where she has also been sexually assaulted).
-I want her and other girls to have at least one safe female only space.
-Where they can explore the fact that they can do all the activities that their male peers tell them are not for girls.
-Where they can learn life skills.
+My daughter, aged 7, is already well-versed in gender stereotypes from school (where she has also been sexually assaulted).
+I want her and other girls to have at least one safe female-only space where they can explore the fact that they can do all the activities that their male peers tell them are not for girls and where they can learn life skills.

 Brownies and Guiding gave me the opportunity to flourish.
 They allowed me to make new friends, even in a very small town.
 I tried new things.
 They allowed me to develop my independence.
-The absence of bpys, who at school belittled me for being clever and not pretty, who laughed at my changing body and lack of sporting confidence was key to my experiences.
+The absence of boys, who at school belittled me for being clever and not pretty, who laughed at my changing body and lack of sporting confidence, was key to my experiences.

 Kat Busby Hicks.
-I signed because the GG stance of nondisclosure to parents, clearly goes against basic safeguarding and puts the wellbeing of the trans child before those of biological girls.
-Single sex places are rare for girls but incredibly important, there are other organisations that can accommodate trans girls (who are still anatomical boys, whether or not they feel like they are girls).
-Let’s not take away one of the few girl only spaces for our daughters.
+I signed because the Girl Guides’ stance of non-disclosure to parents clearly goes against basic safeguarding and puts the well-being of the trans child before that of biological girls.
+Single-sex places are rare for girls but incredibly important.
+There are other organisations that can accommodate trans girls (who are still anatomical boys, whether or not they feel like they are girls).
+Let’s not take away one of the few girl-only spaces for our daughters.

 Frances Gee.
-I signed because young girls and young women benefit hugely from single sex organisations where they have role models of their own sex and space to grow and become confident.
-If they see that a male persons needs are put first, what is this teaching them and what are they learning?
-There may well be a role for a camp for young people who are confused about their identity, but there is no reason why girls sex protected spaces should be used to basically validate an identity which is not true, let alone expose them to the possibility of abuse by these confused boys.
-I am shocked by the exclusion by the GG of girls who are thinking they would prefer to be be boys….young lesbians who could be supported within the organisation to accept themselves as female are at risk of hugely damaging interventions and should be protected.
-GIrl guiding has always been very valuable for girls and their feelings must be given more weight than those of males.
+I signed because young girls and young women benefit hugely from single-sex organisations where they have role models of their own sex and space to grow and become confident.
+If they see that a male person’s needs are put first, what is this teaching them and what are they learning?
+There may well be a role for a camp for young people who are confused about their identity, but there is no reason why girls’ sex protected spaces should be used to basically validate an identity which is not true, let alone expose them to the possibility of abuse by these confused boys.
+I am shocked by the exclusion by the Girl Guides of girls who are thinking they would prefer to be boys.
+Young lesbians who could be supported within the organisation to accept themselves as female are at risk of hugely damaging interventions and should be protected.
+Girlguiding has always been very valuable for girls and their feelings must be given more weight than those of males.

 It is so important to fight for these spaces, to allow young women to flourish in what is still a patriarchal world.
 Just because some of us don’t or didn’t need this space doesn’t mean nobody should have it.
 Girls need the space that Girl Guides provides, and it is unique in this provision.

 One wonders about the motivation behind the push by Trans Rights Activists to change the very nature of the Girl Guides.
 There a number of similar, unisex organisations who could cater to “trans children”.
-This is a deliberate target on women and girls – anything we have for ourselves is at risk by this drive to remove our rights.
+This is a deliberate targeting of women and girls – anything we have for ourselves is at risk by this drive to remove our rights.
 We must stand up to these bullies.

-Andrea Thomas: There are many places, spaces, occasions when gender or sex doesn’t matter.
+Andrea Thomas: There are many places, spaces and occasions when gender or sex doesn’t matter.
 When it does, it REALLY matters.
-1-How can safeguarding make any sense at all if biological sex is a jumbled mess of identity and feelings.
+1-How can safeguarding make any sense at all if biological sex is a jumbled mess of identity and feelings?
 2-Projects, organisations, teams and groups that understand that girls may need separate support, encouragement and space to shine or succeed have to be able to meaningfully define ‘girl’ based on biological sex.